 In May 2021, following the completion of the spring semester, the nursing program at the Marshfield Site moved out of the South Building of the Marshfield Medical Center where it had been housed since 1987, and was set up in the Helen Connor Laird Fine Arts Building of the University of Wisconsin-Stevens Point at Marshfield campus.
 The move was part of a multiyear Marshfield Medical Center campus renovation project that had been in discussion and planning for several years.
 These discussions included the leadership at both the UW-Eau Claire College of Nursing and Health Sciences and Marshfield Clinic Health System.
 The project involved tearing down the South Building in fall 2021 as it had reached the end of its practical use and could not be feasibly renovated.
-Marshfield Clinic Health System is continuing to provide funding for faculty and staff to teach at the Marshfield Site, on top of other resources and support, including leasing of the space at the UW-Stevens Point at Marshfield campus.
-The program remains the UW-Eau Claire nursing program and the students are UW-Eau Claire nursing students.
+Marshfield Clinic Health System is continuing to provide funding for faculty and staff to teach at the Marshfield Site, on top of other resources and support, including leasing of the space at the UW-Eau Claire nursing students.
 Students continue to have clinicals at the Marshfield Medical Center and access to Marshfield Clinic Health System resources, including the Magnin Medical Library.
 The move is a positive one for students as they have the best of both worlds-access to a campus environment and a world class health system complex.